We drink, smoke, and eat too much because it’s easier than disciplining ourselves to say no. ~ William Glasser

 Dr. Glasser goes on to describe the difference between a positive addiction and a negative addiction.
 A positive addiction increases mental strength, a negative addiction saps strength from every part of your life.
 Negative addiction feels good but does harm, positive addiction can feel bad but does good.
 He says the reason negative addiction is so powerful and difficult to break is that it relieves the pain of our failure to obtain love and worth, in addition to providing an intensely pleasurable experience.

 Running, he says is the hardest, but surest way to positive addiction.
 It is our most ancient and still most effective survival method.

 Watch a child, and notice that they seem to have to learn to walk, but not to run.
 How many times, do we tell our kids to stop running.

 Running, perhaps because it is our most basic solitary survival activity, produces the non-self–critical state more effectively that any other practice.” – William Glasser

 From “Positive Addiction” runners share their feelings about this amazing sport.

 We were not born to sit around, we were born to be active.
 If you are positively addicted to what you do, then you will live a long life and enjoy every moment.

 So I’m back now, running that is.
 I ran 4 miles this week.
-Just a start, but I was amazed that after not running for a number of months, I went out and ran 2 miles fairly easily.
-I guess, once a runner, always a runner.
+Just a start.
+It was wonderful that after not running for a several months, I went out and ran 2 miles fairly easily.
+It felt great!

-Are you a runner, or would you like to be one?
+Are you a runner, or are you interested in becoming one?
 How has running helped you in your recovery?
 Please share in the comments below.